ThomasVitale/llm-apps-java-spring-ai/01-chat-models/chat-models-ollama/README.md

 ## Calling the application

-You can now call the application that will use Ollama and _mistral_ to generate text based on a default prompt.
+You can now call the application that will use Ollama to generate text based on a default prompt.
 This example uses [httpie](https://httpie.io) to send HTTP requests.

 ```shell